-The article also encourages investors with inquiring minds to scrutinize the source of a company's cash, the caliber of its corporate management, and the historical reliability of the firm's payouts.
+The article also encourages investors with inquiring minds to scrutinize the source of a company's cash, the caliber of its corporate management, and the historical reliability of the company's payouts.

 The power of dividends

 What if you're a "story stock" type?
-Well, I'd argue that even investors who generally favor lively stocks like Research In Motion
+Well, I'd argue that even investors who generally favor lively stocks such as MGM Mirage

-A fistful of comparative low-yielders such as Schlumberger
+A fistful of comparative low-yielders such as CA

 The plain facts show that dividend-paying stocks have outperformed in the past, and they have a good chance of doing so in the future.
 The secret, then, is this: Reinvest those dividends, and put the power of compounding to work in your portfolio.